-This easy gluten free pot roast recipe is made with garlic, shallots and carrots.
-It can be rare to find a pot roast recipe without beef broth or wine, but this recipe uses a migraine diet alternative for a cozy, winter meal.
+This easy Whole30 pot roast recipe is made with garlic, shallots and carrots.
+The surprise ingredient?
+Juice instead of wine!
+It can be rare to find a pot roast recipe without beef broth or wine, but this recipe uses a migraine diet alternative for a cozy, winter meal that’s also gluten free.

-Actually most pot roast recipes are in fact gluten free, which is great for anyone who has a sensitivity to it.
+Most pot roast recipes are in fact gluten free, which is great for anyone who has a sensitivity to it.
 Although not required when following a migraine diet, some people with gluten sensitivities do find it helpful to eliminate.
+But one thing a lot of them do have is broth with MSG or red wine.
+So coming up with an alternative to this can be a challenge!

 Pot Roast without Beef Broth or Wine